kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 The `src/` directory is where the code for the process lives.

 Also within the package directory is a `pkg/` directory.
-The `pkg/` directory contains two files, `manifest.json` and `metadata.json`, that specify information the Kinode needs to run the package, which will be enumerated below.
+The `pkg/` dirctory contains two files, `manifest.json`, which specifes information the Kinode needs to run the package, and `scripts.json`.
 The `pkg/` directory is also where `.wasm` binaries will be deposited by [`kit build`](#building-the-package).
 The files in the `pkg/` directory are injected into the Kinode with [`kit start-package`](#starting-the-package).